SRC-technology/notes/SRC/000-organic-internet.md

 - Interpreter for the JSON linked data resources might compile to Idris source code or directly to binary/JavaScript/whatever.
 May generate intermediate representation in memory and feed it to Idris instead of going through source code.

 ### First step: same shit, but for LISP

+- Use variable names to indicate "fake types" to be used in lookup (`print:int->IO`, `defined a:int 1`)
+- Write the lookup system for finding functions by type signature
+- We will have some system that can generate function signatures from a set of types